seanharrison/urlly/README.md

       root path (https://krx.li/), that leaves 7 chars.
 Could be why Bit.ly is 7
       characters!
     * So we'll use 7 characters.
-    * Due to the birthday paradox, we'll want to revisit this decision if we get more than say 1% of the available values used up.

 * Charset:
     * urlsafe base64 is a good choice.
 We could pare it down to remove `1l0O` but we